 Neighborhood Policing Division: This SDPD unit focuses on chronic, quality-of-life neighborhood issues such as graffiti, crime and homelessness.
 Report using Get It Done or email NeighborhoodPolicing@pd.sandiego.gov.
 Remember to provide specifics including days, times, locations.
 (This is not an appropriate resource when you need immediate response.)

 Letter of Agency (LOA): Businesses may complete this form to file with SDPD, authorizing officers to remove individuals from private property who are loitering and/or committing criminal activity.
 Send PBTC your completed form and we’ll forward to SDPD.

 Neighborhood Watch Program: Marcella Teran is our local Neighborhood Watch Coordinator, working with SDPD.
 If you are interested in setting up a Neighborhood Watch group for your block, please contact us and we’ll put you in touch with Marcella.

 Mental Health 24-Hour Hotline: 888-724-7240

 Homeless Outreach Team Message Line: 619-446-1010

-This very helpful document tells you who to call for issues ranging from abandoned vehicles to graffiti to excessive water usage, and everything in between.
+Download the City’s Enforcement Responsibilities PDF for info on who to call for issues ranging from abandoned vehicles to graffiti to excessive water usage, and everything in between.